Gibberlings3/Skills-and-Abilities/README.md

 Adds the option to either select Open Locks only or Open Locks and Disarm/Find Traps for Bards and Bard kits.

+PLEASE NOTE: Bardic Wonders restricts Skalds from being able to use theiving skills.
+If you have Bardic Wonders installed and want a Skald to use full theiving, then you will need to update "skald_thieving" in the ini from 0 to 1.

 ### Blade Kit Enhancements

 This allows the Bard Blade Kit to master (3 slots) in all bladed weapons and receive a 0.5 APR boost at level 10 and again at level 20.
 This will also update all non-recruitable Blades within the game to have specialization in the melee weapon(s) of their choice.
 This is compatible with Bardic Wonders improved Blade Kit; however, this will need to be installed after it AND it will remove the GM bonuses provided by Bardic Wonders for the APR boosts at levels 10 and 20.